Kafū, aged forty-one.

 January 28th.

-The proof copy of *American Stories* arrived.
+The proofsheets for *American Stories* arrived.

 January 29th.